 Summary: In April 2020, the number of unemployed workers reached its peak, and in May 2020, job posting activity bottomed out.
 At that time, there were about two unemployed workers for every job posting.
 Since then, posting activity has rapidly increased and the number of unemployed workers has declined.
-Since May of 2021, there have been two or more job postings for every unemployed work in Northern Colorado.
+Since May of 2021, there have been 2+ job postings for every unemployed work in Northern Colorado except for a brief decline in early 2023.

 Source: Emsi.
 US Bureau of Labor Statistics.
-Frequency: monthly, no delay Updated: 07/07/2023
+Frequency: monthly, no delay Updated: 08/03/2023